The world of sales and marketing is all about thorough planning and measuring.

 - Personalize your communications and better nurture your leads

-Why Marketing and Sales need Buyer Personas?
+Why do Marketing and Sales need Buyer Personas?

-Your marketing and sales teams will be stronger thanks to your Buyer Persona because IBPs (Ideal Customer Profile) help them understand your customers and prospective customers better to better tailor content, messaging, product development, and services to meet the specific needs, behaviors, and concerns of your target audience.
+Your marketing and sales teams will be stronger thanks to your Buyer Persona because IBPs (Ideal Customer Profile) help them understand your customers and prospective customers better to tailor better content, messaging, product development, and services to meet the specific needs, behaviors, and concerns of your target audience.

-For example, you may already know your target buyers are C-Level executives and sales managers, but do you know their specific needs and interests?
+For example, you may already know your target buyers are C-level executives and sales managers, but do you know their specific needs and interests?
 What channels do they use to research?
 Etc. Knowing what makes your best customers tick is critical to developing detailed personas for your business.

 What are the types of Buyer Personas?

 However, that’s not how Buyer Personas work.
-There’s no set list of universally-recognized buyer personas to choose from, nor is there a standard for the number of personas you need.
+There’s no set list of universally recognized buyer personas to choose from, nor is there a standard for the number of personas you need.
 The number of buyer personas and the specifics of their characteristics are unique to your company.

-Although there might be some general categories for Buyer Personas such as Marketer, HR Rep, IT Manager, CEO, etc., your Buyer Personas will be unique for your brand.
+Although there might be some general categories for Buyer Personas, such as Marketer, HR Rep, IT Manager, CEO, etc., your Buyer Personas will be unique for your brand.

 “Negative” Buyer Personas